Azure/MS-AMP-Examples/deit/README.md

-# This is an example of Deit using MS-AMP
+# This is an example of DeiT using MS-AMP
-This example, adapted from [Deit]((https://github.com/facebookresearch/deit)), demonstrates how to use ms-amp in a comprehensive training scenario.
+This example, adapted from [DeiT]((https://github.com/facebookresearch/deit)), demonstrates how to use ms-amp in a comprehensive training scenario.

 ## Data preparation
 Download and extract ImageNet train and val images from http://image-net.org/.
 The directory structure is the standard layout for the torchvision `datasets.ImageFolder`, and the training and validation data is expected to be in the train/ folder and val folder respectively: